Bilingual · Auto Repair

 Four ways FlowChainLabs solves bilingual spanish-speaking receptionist

 No fluff.
-Here's the actual mechanism — same approach we use for every auto repair client.
+Here's the actual mechanism.
+Same approach we use for every auto repair client.

 Language detected automatically in the first sentence

 Aria identifies whether a caller is starting in English or Spanish from the very first word and continues the entire conversation in that language.
-No "press 2 for Spanish" menu — that's a leak; most Spanish-first callers hang up at IVR menus.
+No "press 2 for Spanish" menu.
+That's a leak; most Spanish-first callers hang up at IVR menus.

-Same booking, same CRM, same behavior — in either language
+Same booking, same CRM, same behavior.
+In either language

 Every appointment, every lead capture, every follow-up text works identically in Spanish.
 The CRM record looks the same to your team regardless of which language the caller used.
 Your bilingual front-desk staff (if you have them) only get involved on the calls that actually need a human handoff.